dobrushina/dobrushina.github.io/index.md

 <sub><sub>Eng / [Ru](Russian.md)</sub></sub>

-I am a psychotherapist working with adults on emotional regulation, interpersonal skills, and professional effectiveness.
-I also work with couples looking to improve their relationships.
+I am a psychotherapist working with adults and adolescents on emotional regulation, interpersonal skills, and professional effectiveness.
+I also work with couples looking to improve their relationships and provide consultations on parenting.
 My preferred method is schema therapy, a contemporary cognitive-behavioral therapy (CBT) approach that integrates work with cognitions (thoughts and beliefs) and deep emotional healing.
 I also use classical CBT techniques that target dysfunctional cognitions, as well as Acceptance and Commitment Therapy (ACT) approach and Dialectical Behavioral Therapy (DBT) skills.
 My work is guided by the clients' real-life goals, but to achieve these goals, we often address not only present experiences but also past ones, especially if the past was traumatic.

 We explore schemas, which are patterns of memories, beliefs, emotions, and bodily sensations originating from childhood adversities and shaping the way we perceive and feel today.
 We use special techniques to reduce the influence of schemas and to develop the 'Healthy Adult'—our wiser part responsible for self-care and value-directed life.